louis-neovim-plugins/statuscolumn/README.md

 ![image](https://github.com/user-attachments/assets/fccfda68-9838-4954-806b-994d8f267b0d)

-Nothing special really, I just wanted to try my hand at makeing one, and implement some cool features I couldn't find in other statuscolumn plugins.
+Nothing special really, I just wanted to try my hand at making one, and implement some cool features I couldn't find in other statuscolumn plugins.

 The features:
-- Diagnostic signs are alone in their own column.
+- Diagnostic signs are in their own column.
 They cannot be overwritten by gitsigns for example.
 - Strong border with the "buffer" space.
 - Gitsigns are displayed as a different color on the border.